Where To Buy

 The Nike Zoom Kaiju is one of those companies that we didn’t want in the snowboard industry but now that they are here we have to say its good that they are.
 This is one of the better boots we have come across in a while.
-Speed lace or BOA might make this boot more sexy but after you try it you’ll feel just as if not more satisfied.
+Speed lace or BOA might make this boot sexier but after you try it you’ll feel just as if not more satisfied.

 Riders: Peter and James